Machine-learning for photoplethysmography analysis: Benchmarking feature, image, and signal-based approaches: Materials and Methods

 \subsection{Datasets}

 }

 This study utilized the PPG data contained in the VitalDB dataset \cite{ref29} for BP estimation and in the DeepBeat dataset \cite{ref30} for the AF detection task.

 \textbf{VitalDB dataset.} The VitalDB dataset includes ECG, PPG, and invasive arterial blood pressure (ABP) signals collected using patient monitors from surgical patients \cite{ref31}.
-Wang et al. (26) published the pre-processed VitalDB dataset as a subset of the PulseDB dataset, from which we use the PPG signals of 10s length with sampling frequency of 125 Hz, and reference systolic BP (SBP) and diastolic BP (DBP) values derived from the ABP signals.
-The dataset supports both calibration-based (in which train and test datasets share subjects) and calibration-free (in which train and test sets do not share subjects) testing approaches, which are essential for assessing the generalizability of BP estimation models.
+Wang et al. \cite{ref29} published the pre-processed VitalDB dataset as a subset of the PulseDB dataset, from which we use the PPG signals of 10s length with a sampling frequency of 125 Hz, and reference systolic BP (SBP) and diastolic BP (DBP) values derived from the ABP signals.
+We used the VitalDB subset instead of the entire PulseDB dataset as it reduced the dataset size and was shown to lead to good generalization to out-of-distribution data \cite{ref59}.

+The dataset supports both calibration-based and calibration-free evaluation protocols for assessing BP model generalizability, where calibration denotes subject-specific adaptation using reference BP measurements without retraining or fine-tuning the model, through samples from the same subject in the training and test sets following the PulseDB convention \cite{ref29}.
+This differs from the calibration definitions used in some prior cuffless BP studies (e.g., \cite{refJoung}), where calibration may involve explicit model adaptation or fine-tuning.
+The calibration-free scenario ensures no patient overlap between training and test set and therefore assesses the generalization to unseen patients.

 We refer to the first scenario as \textbf{VitalDB `Calib'} and to the second scenario as \textbf{VitalDB `CalibFree'}.
-To ensure comparability with literature results, we keep the original test sets intact but split the original training sets into training, validation and calibration sets, where the latter is not considered in this study, mimicking the way the respective test sets were created, i.e., defining validation sets with/without patient overlap for VitalDB `Calib'/'CalibFree'.
+To ensure comparability with literature results, we keep the original test sets intact but split the original training sets into training, validation, and calibration sets, where the latter is not considered in this study, mimicking the way the respective test sets were created, i.e., defining validation sets with/without patient overlap for VitalDB `Calib'/'CalibFree'.
 In Table \ref{table_1}, we summarize the two considered subsets, where one sample corresponds to a segment of 10s length.